 - From Fort William take the Road to the Isles (A830) to Lochailort and then take the A861 to the village of Glenuig.
 The Inn, perched on Glenuig Bay is the perfect place to stop for a coffee or lunch.

 - From the Inn, drive south to the village of Salen, detouring off to visit the beautiful ruins of Tioram Castle which sits on a tidal island on Loch Moidart.
 Watch out for the tides, for it is very easy to get caught out on the island!
 The Salen Hotel is a great stopping point for lunch.

-- After lunch it is time for the best bit – it is time to take the single track B8007 along Glenborrowdale.
+- After lunch it is time to take the single track B8007 along Glenborrowdale.
 The road hugs the side of Scotland’s longest sea loch, with views of Mull across the sound.

 - At the end of the road is Ardnamurchan Point, with its lighthouse, the most westerly point in mainland Britain.

 - Don’t miss Sanna Bay where the sands are white and the sea is as blue as the Caribbean!
 You can drive to the beach but you can also walk from Portuairk along the coast to Sanna Bay – you get the best view of the beach from above!